 The other two Kansas statues are located in Axtell and Parsons.
 Oakley's and Axtell's are made of pressed copper and Parsons is stone.

-For more information about Visquesney and "The Spriit of the Americal Doughboy" statue in Oakley and others in Kansas and accross the country, visit
+For more information about Visquesney and "The Spirit of the American Doughboy" statue in Oakley and others in Kansas and across the country, visit the Dough Boy search website.